 - Addition is expressed with a partitive ‘and’.
 The tentative addition symbol + is either derived from the partitive case suffix n or else from Greek τ (τε ‘and’), or it is a compromise between them.

 - Subtraction is expressed with a partitive ‘and’ and a negative number.
-The subtraction symbol may or may not be identical to the negation sign.
+The subtraction symbol is tentatively !.

 - Values are multiplied using a consecutive case.
-There’s much to be said for multiplication without a symbol, just by stringing things together: 2 x ‘2 × 65536 × 22 mm’.
-Still, an explicit multiplication symbol is needed – tentatively ˘.
+There’s much to be said for multiplication without a symbol, just by stringing things together: 2Á x ‘2 × 65536 × 22 mm’.
+The explicit multiplication symbol is *.

 The way Lemizh grammar represents multiplication with an asymmetric structure – one factor has a consecutive, the other an accusative – corresponds to the fact that multiplication is not necessarily commutative.
 When multiplying, say, matrices or quaternions, the result generally depends on which factor has the consecutive.

 - Division and fractions are expressed like multiplication together with the verb làgz. ‘calculate the reciprocal’; see Fractions in the tutorial.
 They are written by putting the divisor below the dividend.
 Again, this is the same that we do – and similar to what the Egyptians did –, but it’s kind of natural.
 The horizontal dividing bar is optional.
-The explicit division symbol looks somewhat like ʃ and symbolises moving the object in front of it on top of the object behind it.
+The explicit division symbol is / and symbolises moving the object in front of it on top of the object behind it.

 The ‘backwards division’ symbol, needed for non-commutative objects, is its mirror image \.

 - Exponentiation and its inverse operations

 - Exponentiation is grammar is explained here: the exponent is in the nominative, the base in the dative, and the result in the accusative.
 Regarding notation, it is written with the exponent as superscript to the left of the base, as we have seen on the previous page.
 This aligns nicely with the Lemizh plot.